 An estimated 1 in 3 adults with an established credit history — or 77 million people — are so far behind on their debts that their account has been put “in collections.”
 And statistics support that about half of these collection cases involve debt collectors seeking to collect on unpaid medical debt.
 This is a highly stressful situation that many plaintiffs in personal injury cases find themselves in.

 We purchase medical accounts receivables associated with personal injury cases, typically where the plaintiff is uninsured or underinsured.
-We work with medical providers from a variety of specialties related to personal injuries, from imaging, pain management and physical therapy all the way up to neuropsychologists, orthopedists and spine surgeons.
-Whether it’s one bill or many medical bills associated with a catastrophic injury, we purchase these medical bills so the plaintiff can concentrate on recovery and the attorney can concentrate on achieving the best case outcome.
+We work with medical providers from a variety of specialties related to personal injuries, from imaging, pain management, and physical therapy all the way up to neuropsychologists, orthopedists and spine surgeons.
+Whether it’s one bill or many medical bills associated with a catastrophic injury, we may be able to purchase these medical bills so the plaintiff can concentrate on recovery and the attorney can concentrate on achieving the best case outcome.

 By taking advantage of the core competency of a full service medical funding company, medical providers can receive prompt payment for aging personal injury accounts receivable.
 By adopting this cash management strategy you will also reduce the inherent administrative costs associated with tracking these cases, thus increasing your bottom line.
 This frees your practice from the hassle of vetting, tracking and pursuing collections on your personal injury cases, allowing you to concentrate on what you do best, caring for your patients.

 From a medical provider’s standpoint, the risk involved with accepting a Letter of Protection (LOP) for third party liability medical services is often just too risky.
-Why accept the risk of non-payment when working with a medical funding company, like HMR Funding, can guarantee prompt fair payment and free the medical provider from the stress of having to wait months, if not years, for the underlying legal case to close?
+Why accept the risk of non-payment when working with a medical funding company, like HMR Funding, could free the medical provider from the stress of having to wait months, if not years, for the underlying legal case to close?

 All data and information provided on this site is for informational purposes only.
 HMR Funding, LLC, makes no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this site and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
 All information is provided on an as-is basis.
 Any content regarding legal issues is made available by only the lawyer or law firm providing the information for educational purposes only as well as to offer general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site you understand that there is no attorney client relationship between you and the blog/website publisher.
 The blog/website should never be used as a substitute for competent legal advice from a licensed professional attorney in your state.